jamalmazrui/access2vote/README.md

 # Voting Information by State

-The following sections organize key voting information alphabetically by state.
+The following sections organize key voting information alphabetically by state, including links for further details.
 Each state section includes subsections that address most of the following 20 topics:

 - Absentee Ballot Process
 - Campaign Finance Information